secure-foundations/mariposa/README.md

 | rename     | unstable | 53/61 86.9%  | 0.76           | 0.23          |
 | reseed     | stable   | 61/61 100.0% | 0.49           | 0.01          |
 ```
+## Integration with Verus
+Mariposa includes the following extra features for projects written in [Verus](https://github.com/verus-lang/verus):

+* In [preprocess mode](#preprocess-mode), the `--clean-debug` flag will remove debug queries that arise during error localization
+* When unstable queries are being listed, helpful information about each query, such as the location of the query in the source code, will be reported.
+To take advantage of this feature, make sure to specify `"framework": "verus"` under your project in `configs.json`.

 ## Caveats